subquery/documentation/docs/academy/moonbeam_course/lesson3.md

 ### Manifest

-//TODO

-Add new data source on the bottom of `project.yaml` file:
+Let's start with adding new data source on the bottom of `project.yaml` file.
+This will allow a new handler `collatorJoined` to be used to extract data from the chain.
+The handler name has to match the name of corresponding function in `mappinghandlers.ts` file.
+Pay attention to different content of `kind`, `module` and `method` specification.

 ```yaml
   - kind: substrate/Runtime